 The Dorset Fungus Group was established in the village of Lytchett Matravers in 1995 by a small group of enthusiasts who wanted to further their knowledge and share their interest of fungi.
-Originally known as "The Purbeck Fungus Group" the present name was adopted in 2003.when it was realized that members came from all over Dorset.
-Today we are Dorset's only club to specialize in this fascinating subject.
+Originally known as "The Purbeck Fungus Group" the present name was adopted in 2003 when it was realised that members came from all over Dorset.
+Today we are Dorset's only club to specialise in this fascinating subject.

 What do we do?